rhlsthrm/typescript-solidity-dev-starter-kit/README.md

 Notes:

 - As is, the tests fail on purpose.
-This is to show the Solidity stack traces that Buidler enables!
+This is to show the Solidity stack traces that Hardhat enables!
 - The gas usage table may be incomplete (the gas report currently needs to run with the `--network localhost` flag; see below).

 ### Run Contract Tests and Generate Gas Usage Report